-Brooklyn, Manhattan, and Boston; Willy's Head; the Late 1940s
+Brooklyn, Manhattan, and Boston; Willy's Head; The Late 1940s

 There are a few scenes that don't take place at the Lomans' Brooklyn home.
 We see Willy get fired in an office in Manhattan, and he also meets his sons at a Manhattan restaurant.
 There's also the scene where Biff learns of Willy's affair, which happens in a hotel room in Boston.
-The Loman house, however, totally dominates the set, perhaps highlighting Willy's longing to provide for his family, and showing that no matter how misguided he is, everything he does in some way revolves around his family.
+The Loman house, however, totally dominates the set, perhaps highlighting Willy's longing to provide for his family and showing that no matter how misguided he is, everything he does in some way revolves around his family.

 We should also point out that the play, or at least a good portion of it, is set inside Willy's mind.
 The audience experiences many of the events through Willy's subjective viewpoint.
 All the flashbacks and blurred realities are from Willy's point of view.
-For more on this, check out discussion of realism and expressionism in our "Writing Style" section.

 The time period also has a big effect on the action of the play.
 It's the late 1940s, meaning that we've just come out of WWII.
 The country is all gung-ho about rebuilding itself and everyone achieving—yes, you've got it—the American Dream.
 Basically, the nation is just revving up for the economic boom of the 1950s.
 So, American commercialism as we know it is just about to take off in a really major way.
 This, of course, ties into many of the play's themes.